nimishamw/diem/developers.diem.com/docs/transactions/txns-types/txns-send-payment.md

 title: "Send a payment"
 slug: "txns-send-payment"
 hidden: false
-metadata:
-  title: "Send a payment"
-  description: "Learn how you can use transaction scripts to send payments to another account and to update your dual attestation information."
-createdAt: "2021-02-23T00:21:53.067Z"
-updatedAt: "2021-03-24T22:26:18.495Z"
 ---
 An account can send a payment to another account by sending a transaction.